Downhill (ski competition): Equipment

 Equipment for the downhill is different from the alpine events that are lower-speed.
 Skis are 30% longer than those used in slalom, for more stability at high speed.
 They usually have rounded, low-profile tips rather than pointed tips.
 Ski poles are bent so as to curve around the body as the racer stays in a "tuck position" and may have aerodynamic, cone-shaped baskets.
 As in other alpine disciplines, downhill racers wear skin-tight suits to minimize drag, and helmets are mandatory.

 In an attempt to increase safety, the 2003–2004 season saw the FIS increase the minimum sidecut radius for downhill skis to 45 m from 40 m, and impose minimum ski lengths for the first time: 218 cm for men, and 210 cm for women.
+For the 2024-2025 season, the FIS began mandating the use of an airbag device, which inflates automatically when a skier crashes, for all athletes competing in speed disciplines at the world cup level.

 Races

 In all forms of downhill, both at a local youth-level as well as the higher FIS international level, racers are allowed extensive preparation for the race, which includes daily course inspection and discussion with their coaches and teammates as well as several practice runs before the actual race.
 Racers do not make any unnecessary turns while on the course, and try to do everything they can to maintain the most aerodynamic position while negotiating turns and jumps.

 Unlike slalom and giant slalom, where racers have the times of two runs combined, the downhill race is a single run.
 Times are typically between 1½ and 2½ minutes for World Cup courses and must be over 1 minute in duration to meet international minimum standards.
 Tenths and hundredths and, occasionally, thousandths of seconds count: World Cup races and Olympic medals have sometimes been decided by as little as one or two hundredths of a second, and ties are not unheard of.

 The most successful all-time winners of World Cup downhill races are Annemarie Moser-Pröll of Austria (36 wins, 7 women's titles) and Franz Klammer of Austria (25 wins, 5 men's titles).
 Lindsey Vonn of the U.S. is currently dominant in woman's downhill racing with a lifetime total of 37 World Cup downhill wins and 7 women's titles.